How to Estimate Your Utility Bills

-But there are a ton of variables that could make your total monthly utility cost way higher or lower.
+We recommended you set aside $200 or more each month to cover bare necessities like power, trash removal, and water and sewer bills.
+But there are many variables that could make your total monthly utility cost way higher or lower.

 Luckily, we’re going to break it all down in this post.

 A Quick Breakdown

 So, where exactly does this $200 go?
 Here’s a quick breakdown of your average utility fees.

 Can you afford the utilities?

 You’ve found the perfect neighborhood, and double-checked that the rent/mortgage fits within your budget.
 But: Can you afford the utilities?

 While our quick breakdown above gives you an idea of what each of the utilities may cost, the range can sometimes be huge.
 Let’s get into the nitty-gritty.

 Remember, calculating in the cost of utilities is part of the move process.
 Figure out how much your move will cost by using a moving cost calculator.Learn More

 The average cost of $200 a month is only an average.
 One of the simplest ways of getting an idea of what the utility bills of a specific house or apartment will really be is to ask for prior utility bills.
 In most cases, landlords and real estate agents will provide last year’s bills if you ask them.